-- (a) Designation.
-The building official is designated as the Floodplain Administrator.
-The Floodplain Administrator may delegate performance of certain duties to other employees. - (b) General.
 The Floodplain Administrator is authorized and directed to administer and enforce the provisions of this ordinance.
 The Floodplain Administrator shall have the authority to render interpretations of this ordinance consistent with the intent and purpose of this ordinance and may establish policies and procedures in order to clarify the application of its provisions.
-Such interpretations, policies, and procedures shall not have the effect of waiving requirements specifically provided in this ordinance without the granting of a variance pursuant to section 20-346 of this ordinance. - (c) Applications and permits.
-The Floodplain Administrator, in coordination with other pertinent offices of the community, shall: - (1) Review applications and plans to determine whether proposed new development will be located in flood hazard areas; - (2) Review applications for modification of any existing development in flood hazard areas for compliance with the requirements of this ordinance; - (3) Interpret flood hazard area boundaries where such interpretation is necessary to determine the exact location of boundaries; a person contesting the determination shall have the opportunity to appeal the interpretation: - (4) Provide available flood elevation and flood hazard information; - (5) Determine whether additional flood hazard data shall be obtained from other sources or shall be developed by an applicant; - (6) Review applications to determine whether proposed development will be reasonably safe from flooding: - (7) Issue floodplain development permits or approvals for development other than buildings and structures that are subject to the Florida Building Code, including buildings, structures and facilities exempt from the Florida Building Code, when compliance with this ordinance is demonstrated, or disapprove the same in the event of noncompliance; and - (8) Coordinate with and provide comments to the Building Official to assure that applications, plan reviews, and inspections for buildings and structures in flood hazard areas comply with the applicable provisions of this ordinance. - (d) Substantial improvement and substantial damage determinations.
-For applications for building permits to improve buildings and structures, including alterations, movement, enlargement, replacement, repair, change of occupancy, additions, rehabilitations, renovations, substantial improvements, repairs of substantial damage, and any other improvement of or work on such buildings and structures, the Floodplain Administrator, in coordination with the Building Official, shall:
+Such interpretations, policies, and procedures shall not have the effect of waiving requirements specifically provided in this ordinance without the granting of a variance pursuant to ARTICLE IV of this ordinance.

+Sec.
+8.5-16.
+Applications and permits.

+The Floodplain Administrator, in coordination with other pertinent offices of the village, shall:

+- (1) Review applications and plans to determine whether proposed new development will be located in flood hazard areas; - (2) Review applications for modification of any existing development in flood hazard areas for compliance with the requirements of this ordinance; - (3) Interpret flood hazard area boundaries where such interpretation is necessary to determine the exact location of boundaries; a person contesting the determination shall have the opportunity to appeal the interpretation; - (4) Provide available flood elevation and flood hazard information; - (5) Determine whether additional flood hazard data shall be obtained from other sources or shall be developed by an applicant; - (6) Review applications to determine whether proposed development will be reasonably safe from flooding; - (7) Issue floodplain development permits or approvals for development other than buildings and structures that are subject to the Florida Building Code, including buildings, structures and facilities exempt from the Florida Building Code, when compliance with this ordinance is demonstrated, or disapprove the same in the event of noncompliance; and - (8) Coordinate with and provide comments to the Building Official to assure that applications, plan reviews, and inspections for buildings and structures in flood hazard areas comply with the applicable provisions of this ordinance.